mux-mux/chairstore/README.md

-# :seat: Chairstore - Modern E-Commerce :fire:
+# :seat: Chairstore - Modern E-Commerce app :fire:

 Build, browse, and buy with ease using this sleek full-stack E-commerce built on the React + Vite stack.